Great0ne/MGS1-PC-Randomizer/README.md

 - Escape Crash,
   after starting the escape jeep sequence, the game crashes, probably because of text problem or last rations pickup
 - Weird Pickup Text,
-  at one point, pickup text add numbers at end, meaning address read/write problems, which can add high amount of pickup, instability
+  at one point, pickup text add numbers at end, because of the "full" text pickup problem getting copied
 - (FIXED) Trainer Crash,
   some experienced a crash while clicking "Randomize" with the .exe version, a .cetrainer version is available in this case
 - Balancing,